gokhanakkurt/blog/_posts/2019-12-27-the-feynman-technique.md

 ## 2. Teach it

-In this step, you should explain the concept to someone else.
+In this step, you should teach the concept to someone else.
 It's just like presenting to someone.

 While explaining things, you will discover some gaps in your knowledge.
 These are the areas you should pay attention to.
 Please take notes when you discover them.